dojo/docs/dojox/grid/EnhancedGrid.rst

 |            | with the keyboard focus        +
 +------------+--------------------------------+

-  * The above keys are only effective when keyboard focus is in the region of column headers.
+  * The above keys are only effective when keyboard focus is within the column headers.

 Screen Readers
 ~~~~~~~~~~~~~~